google/conversion-audit/README.md

 # Conversion Audit Tool

-The Conversion Tag Audit Tool is a chrome extension that crawls a website and generates a gTag (and Google Analytics, Google Ads and Floodlight event tags) report by monitoring network traffic from the page.
+The Conversion Tag Audit Tool is a Chrome extension that crawls a website and generates a gTag (Google Analytics, Google Ads and Floodlight event tags) report by monitoring network traffic from the page.

 In this document, we will be outlining the installation, base functionality, features and way to use the Conversion Tag Audit Tool that may come up in most use cases.

-The Conversion Tag Audit Tool is not an officially supported Google product.
+***The Conversion Tag Audit Tool is not an officially supported Google product.***

 ## License